mugwomp93/muOS_Customization/README.md

 <br>*Updated 2024-12-02 to remove artifacts that should be invisible on most devices.*
 <br>I recommend updating only if you are experiencing unexplained performance issues (please test with and without the overlays applied to ensure these aren't part of the game or due to other settings) or can see artifacts around the right and bottom borders.

-<br>***Note that these overlays are identical to the ones found in my [Garlic OS repository](https://github.com/mugwomp93/GarlicOS_Customization)***
+<br>***These overlays are identical to the ones found in my [Garlic OS repository](https://github.com/mugwomp93/GarlicOS_Customization)***

-<br>This is the culmination of a couple of projects I've wanted to work on for a while: revisiting my first attempts at integer-scale Game Boy overlays and seeing if I could improve the default Game Boy palettes in Retroarch (which I've never been happy with on my RG35XX).
+<br>This is the culmination of a couple of projects I've wanted to work on for a while: revisiting my first attempts at integer-scale Game Boy overlays and seeing if I could improve the default Game Boy palettes in Retroarch for my RG35XX Plus (which I've never been happy with).
 The result is these overlays, which use colored grids to tweak the appearances of the internal Gambatte Game Boy palettes.

 The final versions were a compromise of color, grid line visibility, and contrast within the constraints of the existing internal palettes (e.g., changing the overlay opacity affects also affects the color and contrast).
-As a result, I ended up creating some optional custom palettes to help improve the contrast and in some cases (DMG, GBL) further refine the color schemes.<br>
+As a result, I ended up creating some optional custom palettes to help improve the contrast and in some cases (DMG, GBL) further refine the color schemes.

+<br>***Note that these are likely horribly oversaturated on better screens***<br>
 <br><br>![Example - DMG](https://github.com/user-attachments/assets/86e042cd-f108-4878-98ad-e8ce099bd746)
 <br><br>![Example - GB Pocket](https://github.com/user-attachments/assets/90c705dc-b28c-401e-92d0-a13915df43cf)
 <br><br>![Example - GB Light](https://github.com/user-attachments/assets/28e9615f-5ae7-4b3a-959f-e20c4aa18a2d)